 Limestone is a very small town located in the state of Maine.
 With a population of 2,257 people and just one neighborhood, Limestone is the 140th largest community in Maine.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Limestone is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Limestone isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Limestone are a mix of both white- and blue-collar jobs.
 Overall, Limestone is a town of sales and office workers, service providers and managers.
 There are especially a lot of people living in Limestone who work in office and administrative support (20.64%), business and financial occupations (8.26%) and sales jobs (8.05%).

 Also of interest is that Limestone has more people living here who work in computers and math than 95% of the places in the US.